 What is A/B Testing?

 Instead of trying to predict what your users want, you can test your theories through A/B testing.
-A/B testing allows you to make the most out of your existing traffic.
-A/B testing helps you find the combination of elements that work for your app store page, helping you achieve higher conversion values and reduced bounce rates.
+It allows you to make the most out of your existing traffic.
+It also helps you find the combination of elements that work for your page, helping you achieve higher conversion values and reduced bounce rates.

 What should I test?

-Realistically you should test everything that you can on the App Store Page, however, it is not always possible.
+Realistically you should test everything that you can on the page, however, it is not always possible.
 StoreMaven found that after analyzing over 50M impressions, the below elements are the most impactful and therefore should not be ignored.

 These 5 key elements are as follows: